lizhang20/missing-semester-2020/4_data_wrangling/solutions.md

 3. `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt` well? alternative ways?

      no, the `input.txt` will be empty.

+     use the `-i` option: `sed -i 's/REGEX/SUBSTITUTION/ input.txt`

-use `sed s/REGEX/SUBSTITUTION/ input.txt > output.txt`
+     or use `sed s/REGEX/SUBSTITUTION/ input.txt > output.txt`